WIDE GAMUT MONITOR TEST

 by G. Ballard, a professional Web designer and color-management consultant, San Diego, USA

 If you are experiencing intense red color saturation problems on the Internet, click on the above image to rollover an un-tagged sRGB image if either or both images show the problem please read on to learn why this is happening and how to fix it.

-The problem is wide-gamut monitors are Adobe RGB-type display devices.
-Microsoft and Apple operating systems are engineered for sRGB-compliant display environments.
+The problem is wide-gamut monitors are Adobe RGB-type display devices -- and Microsoft Windows and Apple OSX operating systems are engineered for sRGB-compliant display environments.
 The wide-gamut standard is great for Photoshop and color-managed applications that compensate for it, but not so good otherwise unless you like cartoonish over-saturated colors.

 Any color-managed Web browser will demonstrate my points effectively if you know what to look for, but Mozilla FIREFOX (set to Value 1) will solve the widegamut problem problem 100% depending on the version and user settings.

 ONLY Firefox (Value1) Web browser provides users with "color accuracy" AND "color consistencey" across CSS, Hex, HTML.